fmcopaco/PacoMouse/README.md

   * Control of accesories (turnouts, platform, etc.)
   * CV and LNCV programming
   * Dispatch and phone lock feature
+  * Locking of some features for guest or club use.
   * Automation
   * Games
-  * Rotary for loco speed and direction
+  * Rotary encoder for loco speed and direction
   * Keypad for easy numeric input
   * OLED in different sizes
   * Hardware test program included